mattijn/topojson/README.md

 - `geopandas` - parse your TopoJSON output directly into a GeoDataFrame
 - `ipywidgets` + (lab)extension - make your life complete with the interactive experience

+## Other resources

+For a butter understanding how the different included simplification algorithms work

+- `rdp`: Ramer–Douglas–Peucker
+- `vw`: Visvalingam-Whyatt

+You can have a look to this blog post on [Line simplification algorithms](https://martinfleischmann.net/line-simplification-algorithms/)

 ## Get in touch

 For now, just use the Github issues.
 That can be: